danielsan80/jobboy-processes-redis/README.md

-# jobboy-processes-redis
+# JobBoy: Redis ProcessRepository

-A JobBoy ProcessRepository Redis implementation
+A Redis ProcessRepository for JobBoy.

+This is part of the [JobBoy project](https://github.com/danielsan80/jobboy-doc)